 It’s a chilling thought: Every year, mice and rats invade about 21 million U.S. homes.1 If you’ve ever heard the telltale scratching of rodents in your attic or garage, you know that it can be a very unsettling experience.
 It’s understandable that your first instinct may be to do whatever it takes to kill the beasts and get them out of your home as soon as possible.

 But before you stock up on rat poison and glue traps, ask yourself a few questions.
 Why are the rats in your home in the first place?
-Are there better, more humane ways to take care of the problem?
+Are there better, quick-kill ways to take care of the problem?
 And, speaking of which, do rats even deserve humane treatment?

 In this e-book, we’re going to take a closer look at the often misunderstood rat, its relationship with humans, and the arguments for the humane killing of these creatures.

 Rats aren’t simply mindless, instinct-driven pests.
 They are actually very intelligent, social creatures that care for their young and—in the case of domesticated rats—even show affection and come running when you call their name.

 In fact, you may be surprised to learn just how smart rats can be.2 One study found that they outperform humans in certain cognitive tests,3 which is why they are so often used in cognitive experiments.
 It’s also why, in a rodent invasion, they can be so difficult to kill.
 Clever rats are inherently suspicious of anything new, so when a trap appears in their environment, they know to avoid it—at least for a while.